d-bl/GroundForge-help/docs/Reversed-engineering-of-patterns.md

 Recognize patterns
 ------------------

-The [catalogue pages](/GroundForge) are the easiest way to start experimenting with grounds.
+The [gallery pages](/GroundForge) are the easiest way to start experimenting with grounds.

 The generated pair diagrams don't care about plaits and something-pin-something and draw them as plain cloth stitches.